Briickly/Briickly/README.md

 ## 📄 License

 This project is licensed under the *MIT License*.
-See the [LICENSE](./LICENSE) file for more details.

----

-If you want, I can help you convert this to Markdown with a table of contents or a prettier styled README too!